ethereum/ethereum-org-website/src/content/staking/solo/index.md

 </ExpandableCard>

 <ExpandableCard title="How do I unlock my rewards or get my ETH back?">
-At time of the Shanghai upgrade, reward payments and full withdrawals for exited validators will begin.
 Withdrawals of any kind from the Beacon Chain require withdrawal credentials to be set.

 New stakers set this at time of key generation and deposit.
-Existing stakers who did not already set this can upgrade their keys to support this functionality after the Shanghai upgrade.
+Existing stakers who did not already set this can upgrade their keys to support this functionality.

 Once withdrawal credentials are set, reward payments (accumulated ETH over the initial 32) will be periodically distributed to the withdrawal address automatically.